 1. The dependence of a thing’s existence on an infinite number of conditions.

 2. Of time; the present moment being preceded by an infinite number of past events.

 Unequivocal (Qat’i Al-Dalala):

 A text whose language does not allow for a multiplicity of interpretations for.

 Of God; a necessary quality entailing that the attributed being be able to specify existence for that which existence can be specified for.

 Willing Agent (Fa’il Mukhtar):

 A being who brings its effects into existence by its power, and in accordance with its will.
-Such that it is possible for this being to choose to not bring its effect into existence.
+Such that it was possible for this being to choose to not bring its effect into existence.

 Everything that exists except for God.